DaniilIgnatev/ResearchProject/README.md

 ## Hardware

-## Software

-## Software + Hardware
+### SK9822_ZTurn_30x2LEDs

 Vivado quite often does not allow to synthesise a project created on another computer.
 That is why you may have a problem with using an existing project "SK9822_ZTurn_30x2LEDs".

-### Vivado

 These steps describe how to create your own "SK9822_ZTurn_30x2LEDs" project from scratch:

 * Run Vivado 2023.2.1 or a newer version.
 * From the quick start menu, select "Create Project" and press "Next"..